vanruc/todoApp/README.md

 ```

 Next, we will need to change the Environment Settings.
-By default, [Skyve](https://skyve.org) was setting as production mode.
-So we will need to change to development mode.
+By default, [Skyve](https://skyve.org) is set in production mode.
+So we will need to change this to development mode.
 ```json
 // Environment settings
 	environment: {